asam-ev/qc-openscenarioxml/README.md

 ## Register Checker Bundle to ASAM Quality Checker Framework

-Manifest file templates are provided in the [manifest_templates](manifest_templates/) folder to register the ASAM OpenDrive Checker Bundle with the [ASAM Quality Checker Framework](https://github.com/asam-ev/qc-framework/tree/main).
+Manifest file templates are provided in the [manifest_templates](manifest_templates/) folder to register the ASAM OpenScenario XML Checker Bundle with the [ASAM Quality Checker Framework](https://github.com/asam-ev/qc-framework/tree/main).

 ### Linux Manifest Template

 To register this Checker Bundle in Linux, use the [linux_xosc_manifest.json](manifest_templates/linux_xosc_manifest.json) template file.

-If the asam-qc-opendrive is installed in a virtual environment, the `exec_command` needs to be adjusted as follows:
+If the asam-qc-openscenarioxml is installed in a virtual environment, the `exec_command` needs to be adjusted as follows:

 ```json
 "exec_command": "source <venv>/bin/activate && cd $ASAM_QC_FRAMEWORK_WORKING_DIR && qc_openscenario -c $ASAM_QC_FRAMEWORK_CONFIG_FILE"